ktwinnytwo/js-practice/README.md

 if you look at their properties.
 Instead all of these methods are attached to the prototype, and they all call the same prototype instead of having to attach all those methods individually to each array.

+One Prototype object can be attached to multiple things